Skip to main content

 Contact Me

-Programmes Subcommittee Chair: Miss Kim Gorissen
+Scientific Programmes Committee Chair: Miss Kim Gorissen

 Ms Kim Gorissen is a Consultant in Emergency & Colorectal Surgery at Oxford University Hospitals NHS Foundation Trust.